bioinformatics-group/TooT-T/readme.md

 ## FOLDERS
 There are a number of folders that support the running of TooT-T and its outputs.

-### dataset/transporter_substrate_class
-Contains both the training and the independent testing dataset if fasta format, the identifiers of independent testset is found under substrate_classes_indep.csv.
-The models were trained using the training dataset =(all dataset - independent testset)

 ### intermediate_files
 Contains the homology details needed to extract the features.
 Details of the  `psi Blast hits` for each sequence is found here.